openremote/postgresql/README.md

 - POSTGRES user UID and GID changed to match old Alpine image (for ease of DB migration)
 - Auto upgrade of database with PG major version changes from previous PG major version; can be disabled using OR_DISABLE_AUTO_UPGRADE=true.
+- Auto upgrade of timescaleDB extension when a new version is available in the container; can be disabled using OR_DISABLE_AUTO_UPGRADE=true.
 - OR_DISABLE_REINDEX env variable with associated scripts to determine if a REINDEX of the entire DB should be carried out at first startup with existing DB (checks whether or not $PGDATA/OR_REINDEX_COUNTER.$OR_REINDEX_COUNTER exists).
   This is used when a collation change has occurred (glibc version change, muslc <-> glibc) which can break the indexes;